vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/localrepos.rst

     For more information about installing Kubernetes, `click here <../OmniaCluster/BuildingCluster/install_kubernetes.html>`_.

-.. note:: The version of the software provided above is the only version of the software Omnia supports.
+.. note:: The version of ``k8s`` provided above is the only version of the software Omnia supports.

 **Slurm**